 If you have a question about rules, be sure to ask the person running your race because they have the final say about what is and isn't legal for that race.

-While I can give you a general answer, there are two reasons that I can't give a definitive answer.
+While I can give you a general answer to questions about rules, there are two reasons that nobody can give a definitive answer.

-1. Every race has their own set of rules.
+- Every race has their own unique set of rules.

-For example, pinewood derby races are run by Cub Scouts, Girl Scouts, Brownies, Kub Kar Rally, YMCA, Awana, charities, adult groups, etc. They all have different pinewood derby rules!
+Also, note that pinewood derby races are run by Cub Scouts, Girl Scouts, Boy Scouts, Brownies, Kub Kar, YMCA, Awana, charity fund raisers, adult groups, summer camps, corporate events,etc. They all have their own, unique set of pinewood derby rules!

-On the other hand, I have heard of race inspectors that check cars with micrometer gauges down to the hundreth of an inch, or they use special rulers, sizing boxes, etc. You get the idea...all different, so verify rules with your race manager.
+On the other hand, I have heard of race inspectors that check cars with micrometer gauges down to the hundredth of an inch, use special rulers, sizing boxes, etc. You get the idea...every race is different.

 Having said that, here are two general guidelines -

 - If something is not specifically stated in the rules, it is ok.

 - When in doubt, ask your race manager!